Chocolate Peanut Butter Bonbons

 Occasionally it’s important to challenge yourself to do something new in order to keep growing.
 That was why I did an Ironman triathlon.
 And that’s why I started this blog.
 What is it that you want to do?

-If you make these chocolate peanut butter bon bons, please comment and share a pic!
+If you make this peanut butter filling for chocolate peanut butter bon bons, please comment here or share a pic with me on Instagram!

 Subscribe to the uglyducklingbakery newsletter!